xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 Miscellaneous Changes
 ---------------------

-* arangod now validates several OS/environment settings on startup and warns if the settings are non-ideal.
+* avocadod now validates several OS/environment settings on startup and warns if the settings are non-ideal.
 It additionally will print out ways to remedy the options.